Stop Trump’s Privatization Agenda

 Over time, as a nation we built up a wealth of “public structures,” both physical, such as roads, and institutional, such as courts and schools.
 These were the envy of the world.
 And We the People, theoretically, shared the benefits of this public wealth, and access to it.

-Our public schools we open to all children.
+Our public schools were open to all children.
 Our parks were enjoyed by millions.
 Everyone could drive on the highways and bridges.
 Public water systems brought good, safe drinking water to our homes.
 The list goes on.

 Our businesses also benefitted from these public structures.
 Our transportation infrastructure let companies move raw materials and goods.
 Our courts protected their interests.
 Our financial regulations protected their investment.
 Our public wealth was the fertile ground of American prosperity.
 You could say that prosperity was the fruit of democracy.